sparrowcode/PermissionsKit/README.md

 <img align="left" src="https://github.com/ivanvorobei/SPPermissions/blob/version-5/Assets/Preview.gif" width="470"/>

 ### About
 Permissions agregator allow request its native, as dialog and other way.
 Available check state permissions.
 I do UI of dialog in **Apple style**.
-Watch timelaps how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).
+Watch timelaps how I design for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).

 Visit my store for iOS developers: